Hanover Grange, Jamaica

 The residency will be hosted at their Hanover Grange property, close to Montego Bay on the Island of Jamaica.
 The residency offers two artists two weeks drawing and painting at Hanover Grange and would suit landscape painters, as the property offers a variation of inspiring landscapes from the gardens to beach and jungle.
 The residency will give the artists the opportunity to meet and work with other local artists who are based in the city of Kingston.
 The artists will also have the chance to visit the main visual Arts School in Kingston, Edna Manley College, opening the residency up as a cultural exchange.

-As part of the residency the artists will be awarded two weeks at Hanover Grange from 20 August to 3 September 2018 (please note these dates cannot be changed).
+As part of the residency the artists will be awarded two weeks at Hanover Grange, the residency will run from 16 – 30 August 2019, please note the dates are set and cannot be changed.
 The artists will be provided with accommodation at the Hanover Grange property, all meals and airport transfers in Jamaica.
 The artists will have a dedicated wet/paint studio area on the property.
 The artists are free to paint on the grounds and on the Tryall Club grounds; visits outside of the grounds can be organised through house staff.
-In addition, the residency awards the selected artists £2,000 each, which is to be used towards flights, and a stipend for living expenses and materials.

 Artists are welcome to apply together, but must submit individual applications rather than a joint application.
 Please state on your application if you wish to apply with another artist.

-Residency applications are now open and will close on 25th March.
+Residency applications for the Hanover Grange, Jamacia Residency are now open, application deadline is 10 March 2019.
 The residency is only open to alumni of the Royal Drawing School’s postgraduate programme, The Drawing Year.
-Submitted applications will be assessed by a jury of six distinguished artists, curators and art collectors in April 2018.
+Submitted applications will be assessed by a jury of six distinguished artists, curators and art collectors in April 2019.

 Please note, that you are strongly advised to consider current advice from the Foreign & Commonwealth Office, on travel to Jamaica, before you apply for this residency.
 This advice can be found here.